weekes1/VisitorArtEngagement/README.md

 Ensure that you have MariaDB and the C++ MariaDB connector downloaded

 In db.h change the USER and PASS macros to be your own username and password for your MariaDB

+# clearLoc Endpoint
+The clearLoc endpoint is password protected with the password **_GallantGund_**

+To use the endpoint type into the search bar *ip_address:5010/engage/clearLoc/Location/Password*